Bro. Cantalupi's Fundraising Drive

 carrying out the first of the six threadbare old couches.

-Grayson Badgley carrying out the second of the old couches,
+Grayson Badgley carrying out the second of those old couches,

 while Justin Charity acts presidential on the first.